 Introducing our shiny new and hopefully pretty regular feature.
-Every couple of weeks, we’ll be picking out a musical artist based in or around Manchester, writing a few words about them and hopefully doing them enough justice that you go ahead and give them a listen.
+Every few weeks, we’ll be picking out a musical artist based in or around Manchester, writing a few words about them and hopefully doing them enough justice that you go ahead and give them a listen.

 First up, we’re putting the spotlight on Ist Ist, a band I’ve been a massive fan of since seeing them in a support slot at Night & Day many moons ago, and one that still stands out as one of the city’s most unique and exciting ‘newer’ acts.